Learning to be a Community of Hospitality (2)

 2. We often think of Christian hospitality from the perspective of the host, that is, from the perspective of the one serving those in need.
 In what sense does genuine Christian hospitality also require the host to be willing to receive from the stranger as well?
 In what ways might strangers enrich our lives?
 What experiences can you recall from your own life of receiving from strangers?

 3. In what ways do our fears inhibit us from offering and receiving hospitality?
-How does Vanier’s article illuminate the relationships among fear, vulnerability and love?
-What might some of the most vulnerable people around us (such as the severely disabled) teach us (the “temporarily-abled”) about ourselves and our relationship with God?
+What might some of the most vulnerable people around us (such as the "differently-abled" like Musa above) teach us (the “temporarily-abled”) about ourselves and our relationship with God?

 IV.
 Links of possible interest

 Naomi Schaefer Riley, “Welcoming the Stranger: Faith-Based Groups Say It’s Time to Reform Immigration.”
 There are already a number of prominent voices in our society calling for immigration reform and the closing of American borders.
 Might “faith-based” understandings of hospitality inform this debate?
 This article from The Wall Street Journal makes reference to a number of religious traditions that believe it should.
-(Copyrighted article through Angel; log-in to C&C site and then click on "Resources" tab and then "Copyrighted readings".)
+(Copyrighted article through Canvas; log-in to C&C site and then click on "Files" tab and then "Copyrighted Material".)
+And here's another articles that raises some of the same questions: Alex Mikulich, "Biblical Hospitality, Immigration, and the Boundary of Whiteness."